theCodingProfessor/iam_Clinton/Code_Apps/Browser_Notepad_App_Garwood_Clinton.md

 ## 📝 In-Browser Notepad Application

-This notepad application lets website visitors create, edit, and delete notes directly in their web browser (e.g., Firefox, Chrome).
-There are no accounts, service logins, or downloads required; the data lives only on the device where it was created, ensuring privacy and simplicity.
+This notepad application lets website visitors create, edit, and delete notes directly in their web browser (for example, Firefox, Chrome).
+There are no accounts, service logins, or downloads required;
+the data lives only on the device where it was created, ensuring privacy and simplicity.

 ### Application Overview